Blue Star Donuts

-Blue Star Donuts is a small chain of gourmet donut shops.
-The business has operated in Portland, Oregon, Los Angeles, and Tokyo.
+Blue Star Donuts is a small chain of donut stores with four locations in Portland, Oregon.

+Blue star manufactures their donuts in central facility in Portland and distribute them to various locations instead of locating a fryer in each store.

 History

-Blue Star launched a CBD-infused donut in 2019.
+Blue Star opened its first location in 2012.
+It launched a CBD-infused donut in 2019.
 It went under a major downsizing in June 2020.
 It declared Chapter 11 bankruptcy in August 2020, but was reorganized and emerged from protection in December 2020.

 All locations were temporarily closed in 2020 because of the COVID-19 pandemic, and began selling "limited edition" products in grocery stores.